elmarsto/sbstr8/README.md

 Over the next week I will be backporting as much as I can to sbstr8.
 This will involve refactoring things so that sbstr8 related components are in their own subdirectory of the project, etc. I'm hard at work on sbstr8, stay tuned.

+# UPDATE (2023-06-26)

+See [a writeup of the procedure I'm using to do a comprehensive refactor](https://lizmars.net/post/2023-06-26.refactoring).
+Good things are brewing!

 # What is sbstr8?
 (Prounounced ‘substrate’)

  - A maximalist, ultra-modern, opinionated blog starter for rich, interactive storytelling by creatives who code in Typescript React.